krisfoster/binary-tree/README.md

 # Binary Tree Benchmark

-This sample code demonstrates how to run a JMH benchmark as a native image.
+This demo shows how to run a JMH benchmark as a native image.

+To build the native image requires profiling the code using the agent, be aware that when you do this you will need to ensure that the JMH `fork` parameter is set to 0, which can be done from the command line with, `-f 0`, and this can also be doen within the code using the `@Fork` annotation.

 ## Build and Run as a Java Application